Everything we know about the Brooklyn subway shooting

 Police responded to the 36th Street station in the Sunset Park neighbourhood at about 8.30am after receiving reports of smoke inside the station.

-At least five people sustained gunshots, according to local reports, and 13 injured have been taken to hospitals, the Fire Department of New York (FDNY) said.
+At least 10 people sustained gunshots and six others injured have been taken to hospitals, officials said at a press conference, noting that no one appeared to have life-threatening injuries.

-An unnamed law enforcement official told the New York Times police are searching for a man wearing a gas mask and an orange construction vest.
+As of 12pm no arrests have been named as authorities were said to be searching for a man wearing a gas mask and a green construction vest.

-Another law enforcement source briefed on the situation said preliminary information suggested a suspect was dressed in construction attire, according to the Associated Press.

-Sources said a masked man threw a device in the air and began shooting, striking several commuters.
+The NYPD issued a description of the suspected gunman as a Black male about 5’5”, 180 pounds and wearing a gray sweatshirt.

 Graphic photos posted to Twitter showed injured commuters covered in blood.